seaniedan/weatherWHAT/README.md

 Want to help?
 * Write an installation script.
 * Share ideas, and folders of background images.
-* Rewrite it to work on different resolution screens.
+* Rewrite it to work better on different resolution screens, color InkyWHAT etc.
-* Share your icon packages - see 'how to create an icon package' below.
+* Write additional API's to connect to other weather services, e.g. [openweathermap](https://openweathermap.org/api).

 ## Author